renan-alm/gh-secrets-migrator/README.md

 ### "Resource not accessible by integration" error

-- This typically means the PAT doesn't have the `admin:repo_hook` scope
+- This typically means the PAT doesn't have the `repo` or `workflow` scope
-- Update your source PAT to include `admin:repo_hook` scope
+- Update your source PAT to include these scopes
 - Regenerate the PAT if needed

 ### Temporary secrets not being deleted